DreasWeiss/camelCase/README.md

 # camelCase
-Script for making dir names
+Script for making dir names for macOs